jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 ) <fig_30>

 // --------------------------- pressure variation --------------------------- //
-For #glspl("swith") applications, the interrelation between fill medium, internal pressure, and external loads merits careful consideration. @fig_31 and @fig_32 depict the internal pressure effects for water and air, respectively across multiple pressure levels [0, 50, 100, 150] bar.
+For #glspl("swith"), the interrelation between fill medium, internal pressure, and external loads merits careful consideration.
+@fig_31 and @fig_32 depict the internal pressure effects for water and air, respectively, across multiple pressure levels [0, 50, 100, 150] bar (equivalent to [0, 5, 10, 15] MPa).
 Each medium is examined in isolation and includes a crucial baseline condition without added internal pressure.
 This baseline reference point, not present in @fig_33, enables quantification of the structural behavior changes induced by initial pressurization.
 The progression from the unpressurized state through various pressure levels can be traced independently for each medium.
 A clear correlation emerges between increased pressure and enhanced capacity for maximum moments and curvatures.
 This pressure-dependent behavior is consistent across both fill media.

 @fig_33 provides a direct comparative analysis of fill media influence under varying pressure conditions.
-At a constant pressure of $50 "bar"$, water-filled pipes demonstrate superior performance in both bending moment capacity and curvature tolerance compared to air-filled pipes.
+At a constant pressure of $50 "bar"$ ($5 "MPa"$), water-filled pipes demonstrate superior performance in both bending moment capacity and curvature tolerance compared to air-filled pipes.
 This characteristic performance difference persists across varying pressure levels.

 // ---------------------------------- water --------------------------------- //
 #figure(